jayzheng98/jayzheng98.github.io/_projects/project2.md

 **2.** Knowledge graph is a large-scale semantic model composed of vertices and edges.
 It can intuitively model various cybersecurity scenarios.
 This section intends to merge all the outputs of aforementioned work and some existing achievements to construct a **KG of railway signal system**, which will further be the foundation of the anomaly detection experiment

 ## Design
+### Overview
 **1.** The review article "[Recent Progress of Using Knowledge Graph for Cybersecurity](https://www.mdpi.com/2079-9292/11/15/2287)" provides us with a general architecture with 4 dimensions of KG:
+ - *On the basis of this template, we are going to transform the raw data of each dimension into **graph structure**, and eventually merge them together to construct the knowledge graph*

 <div align="center"> <img alt="p2-8" src="https://github.com/jayzheng98/jayzheng98.github.io/blob/master/images/proj2-8.png?raw=true" width="540px"> </div><br>

-**2.** On the basis of this template, we are going to transform the raw data of each dimension into **graph structure**, and eventually merge them together to construct the knowledge graph

 ### Knowledge data
 **1.** Knowledge data from [ATT&CK](https://attack.mitre.org/), [CAPEC](https://capec.mitre.org/), [CWE](https://cwe.mitre.org/) , [CVE](https://nvd.nist.gov), [MITRE Engage](https://engage.mitre.org/) and [D3FEND](https://d3fend.mitre.org/) are already linked together by researchers from MIT as an [open source](https://github.com/ALFA-group/BRON) graph "[BRON](https://arxiv.org/pdf/2010.00533.pdf)".
 The graph structure of BRON's main part is shown below: